medlypharmacy/s3-artifacts-action/README.md

 This allows the organisation to package and upload all their artifacts to the same S3 bucket for deployment.

-To be able to access these artifacts, the repository has to be sent to platform devops team.
+To be able to access these artifacts, the repository name has to be sent to platform devops team.
 They add it to a Google OAuth app, to make the suddomain url accessbile to Medly users.

 ## Usage